wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/security-in-m365/includes/information-protection.md

 ## Monitor and respond to threats
 There are two key activities in the “Monitor” phase of the information protection lifecycle.
 First, you need to **gain visibility** into all the events impacting your environment.
 Second, you need to **take action** or remediate, based on the event.

 You can get visibility into relevant activity and events in several ways.
-You can review reports and alerts on policy violations, sensitive document access & sharing.
+You can review reports and alerts on policy violations, sensitive document access and sharing.
 You can also review cloud app usage and anomalous activity, such as a large download of data from a specific cloud app within a certain period of time.

 Just as important as visibility is the ability to take immediate action.
 For example, if your end-user productivity is being negatively impacted because of restrictive DLP policies, you can tune your policies to find the right balance.
 Or, if you discover anomalous activity or inappropriate sharing, you can immediately revoke app access or quarantine a file or a user.